 If your debts get too big, you may risk losing assets like your car or home.
 It helps to talk to an accountant or lawyer before you start your business.
 Ask about ways to protect your home, eg putting it in a trust.

 You can draw funds from your business’ profits as you need them for personal use.
 But make sure you keep a record of money taken from any work accounts for your living expenses.

-If you sell a product or service — including your labour, eg if you’re a contractor — and you think you earn more than $60,000 a year, you must register for goods and service tax (GST).
+If you think you will earn more than $60,000 a year, you must register for goods and service tax (GST).

-GST of 15% is added to the price of most things you buy.
+GST of 15% is added to the price of most things you buy and sell.
 If you’re GST registered, you can claim back GST you pay on things you buy for your business.
 You can also charge GST on what you sell, which is collecting it on the government’s behalf.

 You can choose to voluntarily register for GST even if your annual turnover is less than $60,000.
 If you’re not sure you’ll earn more than $60,000 in a year, talk to an accountant about whether it’s worth it.

 Paying income tax as a sole trader can be straightforward.
-Get it right and you can qualify for a discount .
+Get it right and you can qualify for a first-year tax discount.
 But get it wrong and you may have to pay penalties.

 Your net profit — what you earn after paying work expenses — is taxed through your IRD number according to how much you’ve earned in your financial year.
 While you’re working as a sole trader, you must file an IR3 income tax return at the end of each tax year.

 You may have to pay provisional tax in your second year.
-Provisional tax is a way of managing your income tax by paying instalments during the year.
+This means paying your income tax in instalments during the year.
 The amount of provisional tax you need to pay is based on your expected profit for the year or your GST.